 Teaching growth mindset in the classroom is something I am really focussing on this school year.
 This concept is so important for our students to learn and apply now and throughout their life.
-I am going to share the main book (with a couple of others) that I will use for this.
+I will share the main book (with a couple of others) that I will use for this.
 I also have a little freebie for you at the end!

 I created these headings to glue on our anchor chart ahead of time.
-You can grab them for free HERE!
+You can grab them for free by entering your info below!

-After our whole group talk about growth mindset I will give each student their own flip book.
+After our whole group talk about growth mindset, I will give each student their own flipbook.
 Each flap has a wonderful lesson to learn about growth mindset.
 I have written a quote along with coordinating reflection questions.
-This flip book may take us a couple of days!
-This will be a perfect way for students to refer to what growth mindset is through out the year.
+This flipbook may take us a couple of days!
+But, this will be a perfect way for students to refer to what growth mindset is throughout the year.
 It's in my TpT store HERE!